hyperjump-io/json/README.md

 Json
 ====

 This is a reimplementation of the builtin `JSON` object to add JSON Pointer parameters to the "reviver" and "replacer" functions.
-Other than the added parameters, the interface is the same as the original.
+Other than the added parameters, the interface and behavior is the same as the original.

 Installation
 ------------
-Includes support for node.js JavaScript (CommonJS and ES Modules), TypeScript, and browsers.
+Includes support for node.js (ES Modules, TypeScript) and browsers.

 ```bash
 npm install @hyperjump/json